Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-approaches $0$ when $p$ approaches $+\infty$.
-In view of the definitions of the functions $\fff_0(\cdot,\cdot)$ and $\qqq_0(\cdot,\cdot)$ in \vref{subsubsec:firewall_sf}, and according to the a priori bounds \vref{hyp_attr_ball} for the solution, it follows that, for every positive quantity $L$, both quantities
+goes to $0$ as $n$ goes to $+\infty$.
+In view of the definitions of the functions $\fff_0(\cdot,\cdot)$ and $\qqq_0(\cdot,\cdot)$ in \vref{subsubsec:firewall_sf_def}, and according to the bound \vref{hyp_attr_ball_X} for the solution, it follows that, for every positive quantity $L$, both quantities

-approach $0$ when $p$ approaches $+\infty$, a contradiction with the definition of the ``escape'' point $\xesc(\cdot)$ in \vref{subsec:inv_cv_set_pf_cont}. \Vref{lem:further_bd_finite_speed} is proved. \end{proof}
+go to $0$ as $n$ goes to $+\infty$, a contradiction with the definition of the ``escape'' point $\xesc(\cdot)$ in \vref{subsec:inv_cv_set_pf_cont}. \Vref{lem:further_bd_finite_speed} is proved. \end{proof}